How to Apply: Transfer Student

 You'll receive a letter that informs you if your application has been accepted or denied.
 If accepted, the letter will also include important information on your first steps to enrolling.
 You will also receive information on New Student Orientation and a Welcome Booklet.

-5. Sign up for a UH account
+5. Sign up for your UH account

 6. Determine Placement in English and math